Singer Dionne Warwick will be honored with the 447th star on the Palm Springs Walk of Stars Wednesday.

 She is also the niece of singer Cissy Houston and the cousin of the late pop superstar Whitney Houston.

-The 11 a.m. ceremony will be held on Wednesday at the intersection of Tahquitz Canyon and South Palm Canyon Drive in front of the Wellwood Memorial Library.
+The 11 a.m. ceremony will be at the intersection of Tahquitz Canyon and South Palm Canyon Drive in front of the Wellwood Memorial Library.
 Nona Watson, CEO of the Palm Springs Chamber of Commerce, will emcee the event and introduce the guest speakers.